utdrwiki/code-viewer/README.md

 ## Building

 Download either Undertale, Deltarune, or Undertale Yellow and extract their scripts using [UndertaleModTool](https://github.com/UnderminersTeam/UndertaleModTool)'s `ExportAllCode.csx` script.
 The scripts need to be located in `decompiled-{undertale,deltarune,undertaleyellow}` directories.
+For multi-chapter games (deltarune), use subdirectories for individual chapters' scripts (e.g. `decompiled-deltarune/{ch1,ch2,ch3,ch4,init}`).

-After installing prerequisites, first install required dependencies of the project using `pip install -r requirements.txt`, then build the site using `./build.sh [game]`.
-The site is placed by default in the `out` directory.
-To view the site after building, (if you have Python installed), run `./dev.sh`.
+After installing prerequisites, first install required dependencies of the project using `pip install -r requirements.txt`, then build the site using `python3 build.py [game]`.
+The site is placed by default in the `out/[game]` directory.
+To view the site after building, (if you have Python installed), run `./dev.sh [game]`.
 A Bash (or any Linux shell) environment is assumed when running the mentioned commands.

 ## Disclaimer